vtta/jlhu.io/content/2023-08/kernel-memory-tiering-status.md

 *(as of v6.5-rc5)*

 ## Introduction
-Kernel's memory tiering support organizes NUMA nodes into tiers.
+The kernel's memory tiering support organizes NUMA nodes into tiers.
 Cold pages in the upper tier will be demoted down to the lower tier.
 Hot pages in the lower tier will be promoted up to the upper tier.
-There could be multiple tiers in total, and each neighbor tiers have the above mentioned behavior.
+There could be multiple tiers in total, and each neighboring tier has the above-mentioned behavior.

-Kernel's memory tiering is under development all the way back from 2019 in the [vishal/tiering](https://git.kernel.org/pub/scm/linux/kernel/git/vishal/tiering.git/) tree.
+The kernel's memory tiering has been under development since 2019 in the [vishal/tiering](https://git.kernel.org/pub/scm/linux/kernel/git/vishal/tiering.git/) tree.
-And finally merged into mainline v6.1 piece by piece starting from Augest 2022 mainly through the following patch series:
+It was finally merged into the mainline v6.1 piece by piece starting from August 2022, mainly through the following patch series:
 1. ["NUMA balancing: optimize memory placement for memory tiering system", v13](https://lore.kernel.org/linux-mm/20220221084529.1052339-1-ying.huang@intel.com/)
 2. ["memory tiering: hot page selection", v4](https://lore.kernel.org/lkml/20220622083519.708236-1-ying.huang@intel.com/)
 3. ["mm/demotion: Memory tiers and demotion", v15](https://lore.kernel.org/linux-mm/20220818131042.113280-1-aneesh.kumar@linux.ibm.com/)